ThomasTheTestEngine/Bakesail/README.md

 # Bakesail

 Open source BGA rework station and reflow oven control, built on top of Klipper + Moonraker + MainsailOS.
+The purpose of this is to be a customizable control board for any dead/outdated rework station, or as a a board to build your own station around. setup wizard will let you select and customize your device type and test pins as you go through the menus.

 ## Install